Matthew-HMS/Patrol-night-light/README.md

 LINE_CHANNEL_SECRET=your_line_channel_secret
 LINE_CHANNEL_ACCESS_TOKEN=your_line_channel_access_token
 ```
 For me, I had to add this in the python file as well.
 Put it in the first line!
-(You dno't have to do this if you're going to use my code)
+(You dno't have to do these following two if you're going to use my code)
 ```python
 # -*- coding: utf-8 -*-
 from __future__ import unicode_literals